-YEAR SEMESTER 1 SEMESTER 2 Introduction to Engineering Design Introduction to Computing Electrical Principles A Electrical Principles B 120 points Mechanical Principles A Mechanical Principles B Engineering Mathematics I Engineering Materials I 2 Engineering Mathematics II Offshore and Maritime Engineering 2 Hydrostatics Engineering Management I 120 points Solid Mechanics I Fluid Mechanics and Thermodynamics points Ship Design and Production Engineering Mathematics III 3 Marine and Offshore Systems: Majors in Marine Systems and Offshore Systems.
+YEAR SEMESTER 1 SEMESTER 2 Introduction to Engineering Design Introduction to Computing Electrical Principles A Electrical Principles B 120 points Mechanical Principles A Mechanical Principles B Engineering Mathematics I Engineering Materials I 7 Engineering Mathematics II Offshore and Maritime Engineering 2 Hydrostatics Engineering Management I 120 points Solid Mechanics I Fluid Mechanics and Thermodynamics points Ship Design and Production Engineering Mathematics III 3 Marine and Offshore Systems: Majors in Marine Systems and Offshore Systems.
 Each major has 7 compulsory papers and 1 elective.
-120 Navai Architecture: Majors in Ship and Underwater Vehicles, and Yacht and Small Craft.
-Each majo points Ocean Engineering: Majors in Ocean and Subsea Structures, and Marine Aquaculture.
+120 Naval Architecture: Majors in Ship and Underwater Vehicles, and Yacht and Small Craft.
 Each major has 7 compulsory papers and 1 elective.
-4 Marine and Offshore Systems: Majors in Marine Systems and Offshore Systems.
+Ocean Engineering: Majors in Ocean and Subsea Structures, and Marine Aquaculture.
+Each major has 7 compulsory papers and 1 elective. points 4 Marine and Offshore Systems: Majors in Marine Systems and Offshore Systems.
 You undertake research and design projects as well as 60 points of compulsory papers (4 papers).
-120 Naval Architecture: Majors in Ship and Underwater V research and design projects as well as 60 points of c points Ocean Engineering: Majors in Ocean and Subsea Structures and Marine Aquaculture.
-You underta research and design projects as well as 60 points of compulsory papers (4 papers).
+Naval Architecture: Majors in Ship and Underwater Vehicles, and Yacht and Small Craft.
+You undertake research and design projects as well as 60 points of compulsory papers (4 papers).
+Ocean Engineering: Majors in Ocean and Subsea Structures and Marine Aquaculture.
+You undertake research and design projects as well as 60 points of compulsory papers (4 papers).
+120 points